Utah

 Overview

-The Utah felony expungement process as it existed prior to the 2022 and 2023 amendments is analyzed and evaluated in detail in a July 2021 report by Noella Sudbury, Access Barriers to Felony Expungement in Utah, CCRC, July 16, 2021.
+The Utah felony expungement process as it existed prior to the 2022 and 2023 amendments is analyzed and evaluated in detail by Noella Sudbury in a July 2021 report commissioned by CCRC, Access Barriers to Felony Expungement in Utah, CCRC, July 16, 2021.
 The report analyzes knowledge and resource barriers, eligibility barriers, process barriers, and effectiveness barriers.
 A number of the barriers identified in Sudbury’s 2021 report were ameliorated by the 2022 and 2023 amendments, but many were not.
-Many of the strengths her report identifies remain in the law, such as the Utah’s 402 felony reduction process, which allows individuals who have more than the allowable single felony conviction to convert ineligible felony records into misdemeanor records, enabling a person to become eligible to expungement all of their records.
+Many of the strengths her report identifies remain in the law, such as Utah’s so-called 402 felony reduction process, which allows individuals who have more than the allowable single felony conviction to convert ineligible felony records into misdemeanor records, enabling a person to become eligible to expunge all of their records.
+The 402 process is described below.

 A. Convictions

-(a) seven years in the case of a felony (other than those identified in (b) and (c));
+(a) seven years in the case of a felony;

 (b) ten years in the case of a misdemeanor or felony DUI offense or felony drug trafficking offense;